 The first is to look at how the team measures success.
 Are the success criteria within a team aligned or in conflict with each other?
 If a team has been asked to solve a specific problem for all customers, but also has been asked to deliver a first version of that functionality to a customer that has been promised this in an RFP bid, there is an underlying conflict in satisfying this first customer on a specific timeline and to find a solution that will work great for all customers.
 Or the designer on the team may have been asked to improve the information architecture for the UI, but the team has also been asked to create an API that offers the functionality as a capability.
 In these cases, the team will be pulled in two different directions.
 Sometimes such goal conflicts can be difficult to detect because seemingly there is alignment.
 It is important to stay close to the teams and listen to what they struggle with.
 This will reveal the conflicts.

 The second is what I call the “ping-pong analysis“: if you map communication between two individuals for each question or request (ping) and for each answer (pong), how many ping-pongs go quickly within the team. and how many ping-pongs go outside the team?
 And even more important: are there ping-pongs that really should happen frequently for the team to make progress, but where the time between a ping and a pong will be delayed?
 More than a day?
 Several days?
 More than a week?
 If you don’t have most ping-pongs within the team, you need to do something about competency, resources, empowerment, or in other ways try to remove dependencies on “pongs” that slow the team down.

-If you as a leader is able to step out of making decisions and instead systematically enable your teams to make decisions and deliver value as described here, you are on the right track.
-If you are used to think that the most important decisions should be escalated and happen higher up in the organisation, you need to start thinking that they need to be done in the team or between the right teams, where the most knowledge is.
+If you as a leader are able to step out of making decisions and instead systematically enable your teams to make decisions and deliver value as described here, you are on the right track.
+If you are used to thinking that the most important decisions should be escalated and happen higher up in the organisation, you need to start thinking that they need to be done in the team or between the right teams, where the most knowledge is.
 Happy Conwaying!